Last updated on 6 February 2025

 On the page you will see a number of key sections highlighting the variables that work with AirVPN.

-Note ignore the ‘docker run’ code its not relevant for what we are doing.
+Note ignore the ‘docker run’ code it’s not relevant for what we are doing.

 Read the compose section and make note of what is shown for either WireGuard or OpenVPN dependent on what you are using to connect and then make the same amendments to the compose you copied earlier.